Kintsugi and commissions

 Real gold or silver: In the final process, all cracked or chipped marks are decorated with real gold or silver.
 We only use 24K gold and sterling silver.

 Detailed skill and finishing: Japanese culture values harmony.
-The balance of beauty is created by and carefully evaluating each piece.
+The balance of beauty is created by carefully evaluating each piece.
 The work is finished by polishing it with very fine powder.

 Cherish your item: In Japanese culture, many inanimate objects are said to have spirits.
 This belief is important to the Kintsugi technique.
 Give thanks to your item, the process by which your item came to you, the time which you spend with your item, and the responsibility to keep cherishing it.
 The item will generate happiness in others and in turn bring you happiness.